JakobWegmann/wtcalc/README.md

 ```

-### Calculation of wage replacment
+### Calculation of wage replacement

-For wage replacements, most of the imput variables are defined by law.
+For wage replacements, most of the input variables are defined by law so that less input is required.
 For example, unemployment benefit does only depend on the reference income ("Bruttoentgelt"), the withholding tax class and an indicator whether a child lives in the household.
 So the following code suffices:

 ```stata
 clear